 According to her, the industry was struggling before the COVID-19 pandemic.
 Even more strain was placed on staff as anxiety levels skyrocketed and people purchased pandemic puppies.

-"The industry as a whole is feeling overwhelmed,” she says.
+"The industry as a whole is feeling overwhelmed,” she said at the time, noting the pressure on the industry was the worst she had ever experienced.

-“There is the emotional distress on behalf of the owner and often that gets displaced on veterinarian staff who are just trying to help,” she says.
+“There is the emotional distress on behalf of the owner and often that gets displaced on veterinarian staff who are just trying to help,” said said.

 According to the Society of BC Veterinarians, many vets are working 12- to 14-hour days.

 "They’re exhausted, they’re not tired, they’re exhausted.
-They have no time to eat during the day, they don’t see their families, they are getting burned out, their staff is getting burned out,” says executive director Corey Van't Haaff.
+They have no time to eat during the day, they don’t see their families, they are getting burned out, their staff is getting burned out,” said executive director Corey Van't Haaff last year.

-She adds she has veterinarians, at all different stages of their careers, calling her frightened and in tears, stating they have to stop or quit.
+When Glacier Media spoke with Van't Haaff last fall, she said veterinarians, at all different stages of their careers, were calling her frightened and in tears.
+Many told her they have to quit.

-"Everybody is overwhelmed because of the shortage of veterinarians, which was made worse because of COVID,” she says.
+"Everybody is overwhelmed because of the shortage of veterinarians, which was made worse because of COVID,” she said.
 "Veterinarians in British Columbia are really beyond the breaking point.”

 Van't Haaff and the society say more veterinarians are needed so pressure and stress aren’t put on the ones currently working.